 - 1. Residential areas are designated on Schedule B. The predominant land use in this designation shall be medium density housing forms such as townhouses and apartments with a limited supply of low density housing forms such as single and semi-detached dwellings.
 The final range and distribution of these housing forms will be determined through the Block Plan and/or development approvals process and regulated through the implementing Zoning By-Law. - 2.
-The following uses may be permitted within the Residential designation: - a) Multiple unit residential buildings, such as townhouses and apartments; - b) Detached, semi-detached and duplex dwellings; - c) Convenience commercial uses limited to a maximum gross floor area of 400 square metres on a property; - d) Live/work units; - e) Community services and facilities; - f) Child care centres; - g) Schools; and - h) Park space including urban squares. - 3.
+The following uses may be permitted within the Residential designation: - a) Multiple unit residential buildings, such as townhouses and apartments; - b) Detached, semi-detached and duplex dwellings; - c) Convenience commercial uses; - d) Live/work units; - e) Community services and facilities; - f) Child care centres; - g) Schools; and - h) Park space including urban squares. - 3.
 Multiple unit residential buildings and live/work units shall be oriented towards a street with the main entrance to the building/dwelling unit accessible directly from a right-of-way. - 4.
 The layout of local roads within residential areas shall consider orientation that facilitates maximum solar gain along the long axis of buildings. - 5.
 The maximum net density is 150 units per hectare and not less than a minimum net density of 35 units per hectare.
 Minimum and maximum heights are indicated on Schedule C.